openedx/edx-documentation/en_us/shared/students/SFD_notes.rst

  However, you can only use these keyboard shortcuts on browsers that support caret browsing.

+.. * Microsoft Edge, Internet Explorer 11, and (add back with DOC-2629)

-  * Internet Explorer and Firefox support caret browsing by default.
-To enable caret browsing in Firefox, press F7.
+  * Firefox supports caret browsing by default.
+To enable or disable caret browsing, press F7.

   * Safari supports caret browsing when VoiceOver is turned on.
 For more information about VoiceOver, see the `VoiceOver for OS X`_ website.

   * Chrome does not support caret browsing.

+..
+However, Google does offer a `Caret
+    Browsing extension`_ that you can install and enable with F7. (add back with DOC-2628)

 Before you use the following keyboard shortcuts, you must make sure that notes are visible.
 To show or hide notes, press Ctrl + Shift + left bracket (``[``).